paulc4/my-repo/UsingConcourse.md

 ## Using the Web Interface

-I did not find this very intuitive.
+Takes a bit of getting used to.
 The Home (house) icon takes you to the home page for the _current pipeline_.
 Even going explicitly to [http://192.168.100.4:8080/](http://192.168.100.4:8080/) shows you the last pipeline used.

 Once you have multiple pipelines you can see them by clicking on the tripple bar icon at the top _left_ (next to the house icon).
 Select the pipeline you want.

-The so-called "Hamburger" icon (the triple bars on the top _right_) shows you the builds that you have run.
+The other triple bar icin (on the top _right_) shows you the builds that you have run.

 # Online Documentation